Cloudy Kitchen

 • Place the milk in a small saucepan.
 Bring to just shy of a simmer, then add the earl grey tea, remove from the heat, and cover and steep for 15 minutes.
 Strain the tea out, pressing down to extract as much flavour as possible.

 • Place the powdered sugar into a medium bowl and add 120g of the infused earl grey milk, salt, and vanilla bean paste.
 Whisk well to combine.
-Dip a doughnut bite in to check the consistency, you want something slightly runny but that will coat the doughnut still, so check and add more earl grey milk ½ tsp a time if needed.
+Dip a doughnut bite in to check the consistency, you want something slightly runny but that will coat the doughnut still, so check and add more earl grey milk ½ teaspoon a time if needed.

 • Dip each doughnut bite into the glaze and place on a wire rack over a baking sheet or piece of parchment paper to catch the drips.
 Leave to stand at room temperature to allow the glaze to set a little for 10-15 minutes.
 Best on the day that they are made (see notes about other ways of using the dough)